 Strategic initiative Seek out City representation on key external and strategic bodies.

-That Council NOTES the minutes of the WALGA State Council Meeting held on 7 September 2018 forming Attachment 1 to this Report.
+That Council NOTES the minutes of the WALGA State Council Meeting held on 7 September 2018 forming Attachment 1 to Report CJ175-10/18.

 To access this attachment on electronic document, click here: EXTERNAL MINUTES181009.pdf